Luis Arráez: San Diego Padres (2024–2025)

 On May 4, 2024, the Marlins traded Arráez and cash considerations to the San Diego Padres in exchange for Dillon Head, Jakob Marsee, Nathan Martorella, and Woo-suk Go.
 On September 29, Arráez recorded his 200th hit of the season.
 He became the first player in league history to win three consecutive batting titles with three different teams, finishing with a .314 batting average.
 Arráez struck out 4.3% of the time, the lowest percentage of all MLB batters, and led MLB with a 26.5% line drive percentage.
-Arráez only struck out once every 22.0 at bats, leading the league in that metric with a significant lead over second place Steven Kwan, who struck out once every 9.4 at bats.
-His strikeout rate was the lowest recorded since Tony Gwynn's 1998 season in which Gwynn struck out just once every 25.6 at bats, and the fifth lowest strikeout rate of the preceding 35 years.
+Arráez only struck out once every 22 at bats, leading the league in that metric with a significant lead over second place Steven Kwan, who struck out once every 9.4 at bats.
+Arráez's strikeout rate was the lowest since Tony Gwynn's 1998 season, during which Gwynn struck out once every 25.6 at bats, and the fifth lowest strikeout rate of the preceding 35 years.
 On October 16, Arráez underwent surgery to repair a torn ligament in his thumb.

-On September 1, 2025, Arraez hit his 1,000th career hit via a bloop single through the middle infield in the seventh inning.
+On September 1, 2025, Arraez recorded his 1,000th career hit via a bloop single off of Dietrich Enns of the Baltimore Orioles.
+He slashed .292/.327/.392 with eight home runs, 61 RBI, and 11 stolen bases in 154 games for San Diego, with his batting average ranking fourth best in the NL.

+San Francisco Giants (2026)

+On February 10, 2026, Arráez signed a one-year, $12 million contract with the San Francisco Giants to be their second baseman.
+Arráez made 105 appearances for San Francisco, posting a .324/.360/.440 batting line with four home runs, 43 RBI, and 10 stolen bases.

+Philadelphia Phillies (2026–present)

+On August 3, 2026, the Giants traded Arráez and Caleb Kilian to the Philadelphia Phillies in exchange for Ramon Marquez and Marty Gair.

 International career

 Arráez was selected to the Venezuela national baseball team for the 2012 15U Baseball World Championship in Chihuahua, Mexico, where the team won gold.

-Arráez also represented Venezuela in the 2023 World Baseball Classic.
+Arráez also represented Venezuela in the 2023 World Baseball Classic (WBC).
 He slashed .235/.314/.647, with four hits and two walks over 19 plate appearances.
-Arráez homered twice in the tournament (tied with Anthony Santander for the team lead in home runs), both in the quarterfinal game against Team USA.
-The first was off Lance Lynn in the 1st inning, and the second, a game-tying home run off David Bednar in the 7th inning.
-However, Venezuela would ultimately lose the game in the 9th inning and be eliminated from the tournament.
+Arráez homered twice in the tournament (tied with Anthony Santander for the team lead in home runs), both in the quarterfinal game against the United States.
+The first was off Lance Lynn in the first inning, and the second, a game-tying home run off David Bednar in the seventh inning.
+However, Venezuela would ultimately lose the game in the ninth inning and be eliminated from the tournament.

+Arráez rejoined Venezuela for the 2026 WBC.
+He had another two-home run game in the tournament in a win over Israel in pool play.